xcart/xcart-docs/_pages/kb_en/webinars_and_video_tutorials/ddos_attacks_webinar_with_cloudflare.md

 We'll be speaking about:

-- Definition - What is a DDoS and why do you need to protect against them -Background on how a web requests works - DNS and HTTP -What are the different types of DDoS - Volumetric, DNS, Application Level -Why is it so easy for attackers to launch DDoS attacks?
+- Definition - What is a DDoS and why do you need to protect against them
+- Background on how a web requests works - DNS and HTTP
+- What are the different types of DDoS - Volumetric, DNS, Application Level
+- Why is it so easy for attackers to launch DDoS attacks?
--How Does CloudFlare Stop DDoS Attacks
+- How Does CloudFlare Stop DDoS Attacks
--Protecting Your E-commerce Site from Attack
+- Protecting Your E-commerce Site from Attack

 ## Video
 **Published on Apr 9, 2015**